AndersDeath/diary2/000-current.md

 # 06 March - Monday - 158 day of immigration

 Today I had a full day of meetings.
 I am exhausted.
+It feels like I lost all energy.